alvarolorentedev/kanekotic-page/content/home/experience.md

 +++
 # Experience widget.
-widget = "experience"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Experience"
+title = "XP"
 subtitle = ""

 # Order that this section will appear in.